Hum (film)

-Hum is a 1991 Indian Hindi-language action drama film directed by Mukul S. Anand.
-Produced by Romesh Sharma, it stars Amitabh Bachchan, Rajinikanth, Govinda, Kimi Katkar, Deepa Sahi, Shilpa Shirodkar, Danny Denzongpa, Anupam Kher and Kader Khan.
+Hum (/Us) is a 1991 Indian Hindi-language action film directed by Mukul S. Anand.
+Produced by Romesh Sharma, it stars an ensemble cast of Amitabh Bachchan, Rajinikanth, Govinda, Kimi Katkar, Deepa Sahi, Shilpa Shirodkar, Danny Denzongpa, Anupam Kher and Kader Khan.
 At the 37th Filmfare Awards, the film received 7 nominations and won 4 awards including Best Actor for Bachchan and Best Choreographer for Chinni Prakash for the song "Jumma Chumma De De".
 The film was a blockbuster and the second highest-grossing Indian film at the box office.
 The film was an inspiration for the 1995 Tamil film Baashha.